National Hockey Centre

-The National Hockey Centre, is a government owned outdoor field hockey stadium located in Lyneham, a northern suburb of Canberra, Australian Capital Territory.
+The National Hockey Centre, is a Hockey ACT owned outdoor field hockey stadium located in Lyneham, a northern suburb of Canberra, Australian Capital Territory.
 It offers three international standard water-based hockey pitches which are used for both international and domestic competition, as well as training activities.

 The stadium is home to the Canberra Chill men's and women's hockey teams in Hockey Australia's premier domestic league, the Sultana Bran Hockey One League.

 Facilities

 Pitches

 The National Hockey Centre features three international level synthetic pitches.
 These include the main pitch, Carter Field and two secondary pitches, Powell Field and Watt Field.
 Carter Field and Powell Field were named in honour of Graham Carter, a member of the ACT Sport Hall of Fame, and Katrina Powell, a former Hockeyroo.

 Amenities

 The main building, which sits between the three pitches, houses an array of amenities, including men's and women's change-rooms, both fully equipped with showers and ice-baths, for rehabilitation purposes.